Whoever invented the headlamp needs world recognition and some sort of prize for best invention ever.

 For any household, I would recommend having at least one headlamp on each level of your home as well as one in each car.

-Now, one of the main purposes of a headlamp is to use in an emergency or task where time is of the essence.
-90% of the time I’ve grabbed a headlamp it was because something broke and needed to be addressed NOW.
+One of the main benefits of a headlamp is to get light on an object quickly.
+Looking back, 90% of my headlamp usage was because something broke and I needed light NOW.

 In using the Black Diamond Spot, there are three words that come to mind: